Selling A South Carolina Inherited Property

 Individuals who end up with an inherited home often can’t or don’t want to keep it.
 It could be their parent’s home where both parents are now deceased.
 One option is to put the house on the market but the question is, “how to sell a probate property in South Carolina“

-Individuals who have inherited a house may not realize that it has to go through a probate process.
-They may attempt to put the house on the market for sale.
-If they use a Realtor to attend to this, an experienced agent will know that the house must go through the “selling a house before probate” process.
-This is in order for a sale to be legal.
+People who inherit a house might not know it needs to go through the probate process.
+They might try to sell the house right away.
+If they hire a Realtor, a good agent will inform them that the house must follow the “selling a house before probate” rules.
+This is important for the sale to be legal.

 The probate laws are in place to ensure that the wishes of the will are carried out as intended.
 This is the main reason why selling a house before probate is not allowed in many states.

 With this process the property titles are transferred to the heirs.
 It involves two individuals who have nothing to gain from the estate sign the affidavit.
-Once this is done this document must then be filed with the deed record department in the local county where the house is located.
+After this is done, you need to file the document with the deed record department in the county where the house is.

 Can You Sell An Inherited House Going Through Probate.